Hover-zoom for buyer's agents: a listing-photo inspection checklist

-The hover-zoom house-hunter checklist
+The inspection checklist

 Exterior photos

 Roofline.
 Zoom on the ridge line and the eaves.
-Sagging, missing shingles, and moss growth all show up clearly at full resolution.
-A soft, wavy ridge line on a home otherwise photographed crisp usually means the roof is old.
+Sagging, missing shingles, and moss growth show up clearly at full resolution.
+A soft, wavy ridge on a home otherwise photographed crisp usually means the roof is old.

 Interior photos